 Phil over 9 years ago

 Ditto on Phils answer.
 I was there in January, flew directly to Cusco.
 Felt the altitude within a few hours and it forced us to just go slow.
 Couldn't resist a beer with lunch that same day, but apart from that, lots of water and a daily morning pot of Coca tea which many hostels make freely available or you can buy in the markets.
 We preferred the leaves vs tea bags.
-Make sure to get good nights sleep and and don't be surprised if you have odd dreams! about 7 years ago
+Make sure to get good nights sleep and and don't be surprised if you have odd dreams! over 7 years ago

 Agree with everything said so far.
 Altitude is a strange beast as a lot of it just depends on the person.
 (See Martina Nav - tennis player - and Mt Kilomanjaro) I found sucking on coca leaves to help, esp while hiking the Inca Trail.
 I cannot say definitively say that the leaves helped, but I made a pretty good go of the trail and never felt sick while using them continuously.
 Try it out, just get a sack of leaves, roll a few up and put in your cheek.
 See how it makes u feel.
-Just dont take any back with u to the states because as I remember it is very illegal. about 7 years ago
+Just dont take any back with u to the states because as I remember it is very illegal. over 7 years ago